linksmart/historical-datastore/src/linksmart.eu/services/historical-datastore/cmd/data-archiver/README.md

 Data Archiver
 =====

-Data Archiver is a simmple component that given a LinkSmart® deployment model (https://linksmart.eu/redmine/projects/model-repository) OR Resource Catalog subscribes to data streams of all LinkSmart® Resources defined in the model / published in the catalog and persists their output in the HDS.
+Data Archiver is a simple component that given a LinkSmart® deployment model (https://linksmart.eu/redmine/projects/model-repository) OR Resource Catalog subscribes to data streams of all LinkSmart® Resources defined in the model / published in the catalog and persists their output in the HDS.

 # Use Cases